attackgoat/screen-13/examples/README.md

 #### Shared references

 Bitmaps, as well as models, must be wrapped in `Rc` containers so they can be shared amongst the required graphics pipeline stages.
-For this purpose we provide the `BitmapRef`. `ModelRef` type re-definitions.
+For this purpose we provide the `BitmapRef` and `ModelRef` type re-definitions.
 Using them is simple and allows bitmap and model cloneability:

 ```rust
 use screen_13::gpu::BitmapRef;